alfredbaudisch/pardall.xyz_content/_website/About.md

 ## More about me
 ![200205-Alfred-Koda.jpg](../_resources/200205-Alfred-Koda.jpg)

-Jack of all trades, autistic savant, hyper-learner, master of learning techniques, master of software engineering and database architecture, with more than 26 of software development experience (I started when I was 8 years old).
+**See more on my [personal website](https://alfredbaudisch.com/).** Jack of all trades, autistic savant, hyper-learner, master of learning techniques, master of software engineering and database architecture, with more than 26 of software development experience (I started when I was 8 years old).

 I have worked on hundreds of software development projects, using many different languages and frameworks.

 **My biggest passion in life is to learn new things and abilities** and to experiment with them, **creating all kinds of projects projects, especially projects related to Coding, Art, and Games**.
 This is clearly shown by the number of projects and single pieces of work that I have created in the past two decades.

 My main focus of interest, in terms of hobby:
+- Indie game development with Godot and Unreal Engine
 - Art (history of art, digital art, master painters and masterpieces, spending hours at museums, spending days reading art books and also doing art myself).
 - Dachshund Dogs.